llgcode/httpredirect/README.md

 # Installation

+Download the [latest executable](https://drone.io/github.com/llgcode/httpredirect/files) for your distribution.

-from source, first install [golang](http://golang.org/doc/install) and then execute this command
+or from source, first install [golang](http://golang.org/doc/install) and then execute this command
 ```
 go install github.com/llgcode/httpredirect
 ```